-A salute from the guns of the frigate USS Congress announced the arrival of the Tunisian Envoy.
-Sidi Soliman Mellimelli and his attendants were greeted at the Washington Navy Yard on the morning of November 30, 1805, by full military honors and a crowd of curious onlookers.
-The curious were not to be disappointed by the appearance of the first Muslim envoy to the United States -€“ a large figure with a full dark beard dressed in robes of richly embroidered fabrics and a turban of fine white muslin.
+On the morning of November 30, 1805, a salute from the guns of the frigate U.S.S.
+Congress announced the arrival of the Tunisian envoy to the United States.
+Sidi Soliman Mellimelli and his attendants were greeted at the Washington Navy Yard with full military honors and by a crowd of curious onlookers.1 The curious were not to be disappointed by the appearance of the first Muslim envoy to the United States — he was a large figure with a full dark beard and he dressed in robes of richly embroidered fabrics and wore a turban of fine white muslin.2

-Over the next six months, this exotic representative from a distant and unfamiliar culture would add spice to the Washington social season but also test the diplomatic abilities of President Thomas Jefferson and his administration.
+Over the next six months, this exotic representative from a distant and unfamiliar culture would add spice to the Washington social season, but also test the diplomatic abilities of President Thomas Jefferson and his administration.

 Mellimelli was in Washington during Ramadan, a month-long period in which Muslims fast from sunrise to sunset.
-To accommodate his guest's religious obligation, Jefferson's invitation to the President's House on December 9 changed the time of dinner from the usual "half after three" to "precisely at sunset."
+To accommodate his guest's religious obligation, Jefferson's invitation to the President's House on December 9 changed the time of dinner from the usual "half after three" to "precisely at sunset."12

 While Mellimelli's visit did pique cross-cultural curiosity and avert the immediate threat of war with Tunis, cultural differences would continue to intrude upon the relationship between the United States and the Barbary world.

 15. For Mellimelli's "tour to the Northward," see James Madison to James Leander Cathcart, May 19, 1806, The James Madison Papers, Library of Congress.
 Author's copy available online.
 A transcription of Madison's credential for Cathcart is available at Founders Online.